cs0320/notes/book/src/success-in-0320/success-in-0320.md

 For now, let's observe that the todo list for every student needs to contain `String` items.
 But there's no real reason for that.
 Our `mostCommonTodoItem()` method would work perfectly if we changed `String` to `Integer`.
 Or we changed `String` to `Object`, or even to some other more complicated type like `List<String>` (then each todo item would be its own list).
 But to make such a change, we need to modify _many_ places in the method, and copy it.
 We'd have `mostCommonTodoItem_String` and `mostCommonTodoItem_Int` and so on.
 That sounds like a lot of work.
 The code isn't _easily extensible_.

-We can fix that using Java generics more deeply.
+We can fix that using Java generics.
 Rather than saying `List<String>`, what we want to do is speak of a list of some arbitrary type---that the method *doesn't need to care* about the details of.
 Let's call that arbitrary type `T` for short.
 Then we might say that the `Student` class has a field `List<T> todos`, and write the method this way:

 ```java
 public T mostCommonTodoItem() {